What Makes PPL So Effective

 Yes.
 Add cardio after your lifting sessions or on your rest day.
 20-30 minutes of moderate cardio will not hurt your gains.
 Just avoid exhausting yourself before leg day.

-PPL can work for beginners if they can train 6 days per week.
-But most beginners do better with a 3-4 day full body or upper/lower split first.
-Once you have 6+ months of experience, PPL becomes more effective.
+Most beginners do better with a 3-day full body or 4-day upper/lower split first.
+Those give simpler programming and faster strength adaptation early on.
+Once you have 6+ months of consistent training, PPL becomes a strong option.

 PPL Training Resources